Resolved to Laugh as History Repeats

 The repeated mistake was in not realizing that folks who escort criminals don’t want to wear a noose around their necks that can be tightened.
 A clip-on tie is gentlemanly enough.

 Maybe the Scouts and the Forces both had the same expert do their photographs for their trade magazines.
 (The Cubs and Scouts had Canadian Boy.)
 The repeated mistake was when the men for both magazines, modelling the new apparel, were only regular members of their organizations, but the Barbies for both photo-shoots were borrowed from the ranks of fashion models.
 Although this was a tad before “women’s liberation” the double standard did not pass unnoticed—Strident letters to the editor!
-And no, not because the ladies wanted to see “Ken.”
-This was still a few years before “women’s lib” produced Playgirl magazine.
+And no, not because the ladies wanted to see “Ken,” because this was still a few years before women’s lib produced Playgirl magazine.

 Maybe it’s like that philosopher said, “Those who cannot remember the past are condemned to repeat it.”
 (George Santayana)

-Watching history doing reruns, instead of getting curmudgeonly, I try to laugh… sometimes I settle for dry humour.
+Watching history doing reruns, I try to laugh, instead of getting curmudgeonly… sometimes I settle for dry humour.
 When clicking on BBC News site about the US-Iran fighting.
 I found links to older “related news articles,” news where Americans were apparently thinking they don’t need their congress-critter to be involved in holding the president accountable by lawfully asking him to explain why he elected to choose war… No questions needed because after all, there will be “a deal” within “two weeks,” what the British call “a fortnight.”

-Trump’s-“excursion” started in February.
-Being an old man, I didn’t believe there would be any deal during any of the fortnights passing by in March and April and May and, by the time you read this, June.
+Trump’s “excursion” started in February.
+Being an old man, I really wouldn’t believe there would be any deal during any of the fortnights passing by in March and April and May and, by the time you read this, June.

-Because I can remember when Very Important People kept saying “there is a light a the end of tunnel…” meaning victory! in South Vietnam… at last.
-I later discovered that some critical information was available, but not being reported.
-In fact, the army and the C.IA. conspired together to cook the books to agree on the numbers for how many communists were being killed (body count) or added to the fight (reinforcements).
+Because I can remember when Very Important People kept saying “there is a light a the end of tunnel…” meaning victory!, at last, in the Republic of South Vietnam… I later discovered that some critical information was available, but not being reported.
+In fact, the army and the C.IA. conspired together —not a theory, this happened— to cook the books to agree on the numbers for how many communists were being killed (body count) and added to the fight (reinforcements).
 They deceived not only the people on Main Street but the people on Capital Hill.
-And no, the army could not possibly add “sufficient” reinforcements faster than the North Vietnamese could insert guerrillas into the South’s jungle, not given the tried and proven ratio that ten regular soldiers are needed for every insurgent.
+And no, the army could not possibly add “sufficient” reinforcements faster than the People’s Republic of North Vietnam could insert guerrillas into the South’s jungle, not given the tried and proven ratio that ten regular soldiers are needed for every insurgent.

 Note: The North enjoyed ample manpower: in fact, when their regular army crossed into South Vietnam in 1975 they had more tanks and trucks than the German army going into France.

-Meanwhile President Trump, in his chosen bubble of no-history, is living his life unteachable by his Secretary of State, or learned economists wearing tweed, or anyone else.
-For him, every day is Ground Hog Day.
+Meanwhile President Trump, in his chosen bubble of no-history, is living his life unteachable by his Secretary of State, or learned economists wearing tweed and puffing pipes, or anyone else.
+For Trump, every day is Ground Hog Day.

-It would be nice to think that congress has avoided the rodents Day, has learned from Vietnam, and has learned, from hearing the facts and figures coming out of Trump’s mouth, that “Trump is not a source!”
+It would be nice to think that congress has avoided the rodent’s Day, has learned from Vietnam, and has learned, from hearing the facts and figures coming out of Trump’s mouth, that “Trump is not a source!”
 And then begun to firmly question the pentagon.
-But no, I don’t think the critters dare to face the credibility gap.
+But no, I don’t think the critters dare to face a credibility gap.

 In my day, during Nam, we wore big white buttons: “Question Authority.”